 Ever since I decided to blog my opinions on every 2008 release I see, I've been trying to figure out how to deal with the titles that are...less than deserving of detailed thoughts.
 Unfortunately I was left to confront this problem a lot sooner than I would've hoped with Teeth, a promising but ultimately underwhelming indie horror flick that was a breakout at last year's Sundance Film Festival.

-for abstinence, and they drive it home quite heavily that she firmly believes this.
+Perhaps what is most disappointing about Teeth is that for such a brilliant concept, its screenplay is sorely underdeveloped.
+One major giveaway to this is the initial motivations of our main character Dawn (Played as well as the material will allow by Jess Weixler).
+We are first formally introduced to Dawn at an seminar for abstinence, and they drive it home quite heavily that she firmly believes this.
 However, I never felt as though we were really given an adequate reason for her strong beliefs.
 Her passion for the issue seems to point towards religious reasons, but the film never really touches on her beliefs, and her household seems fairly indifferent to it.
 I'm not saying she should be a crazy Christian or anything, but it just feels as though Lichtenstein felt that it would be great to make her an abstinence advocate but left it at that.

 Not all is bad or disappointing in the film though.
 The much-discussed gynecologist scene was worth the hype in its disturbingness and hilarity, with a memorable bit role played by John Pias as the unfortunate gynecologist.
 Weixler turns in a fine breakout performance, and I would love to see her more often now.
 Also, the above problems about plotting could probably be corrected if there was ever a sequel made (Which might be hard, since it was such a blip at the box office).
 In the end, a disappointing spin on a promising idea.